-Surface Brightness is, in effect, the brightness "per area" of an object, i.e., brightness per unit area.
+Surface brightness (SB) is, in effect, the brightness "per area" of an object, i.e., brightness per unit area.
 Surface brightness has the seeming-paradoxical quality that, assuming the object is sufficiently close to be resolved, the observed surface-brightness does not automatically diminish with distance; rather the apparent size of the surface becomes smaller.
-Thus, the surface brightness of the Sun as observed from Earth is the same as it is from much closer: it is merely that the sun fits in a smaller "area of the sky", i.e., a smaller solid angle (number of square degrees) of the Celestial Sphere.
-Being near the sun would be like having the whole sky as bright as (but no brighter than) that little patch of the sky covered by the sun.
+Thus, the surface brightness of the Sun as observed from Earth is the same as it is from much closer: it is merely that the Sun fits in a smaller "area of the sky", i.e., a smaller solid angle (number of square degrees) of the celestial sphere.
+Being near the Sun would be like having the whole sky as bright as (but no brighter than) that little patch of the sky covered by the Sun.

-Since the surface brightness of resolvable objects is not apparently reduced by distance (e.g., as would be Magnitude), it is a valuable observable: it can be directly determined at any distance, even without knowing the distance.
-As such, it can sometimes be used to assist in determining a distance estimate.
-Resolvable objects (i.e., for which surface brightness measurements are possible) include galaxies, solar system planets and Moons, Nebulae, and the Cosmic Microwave Background.
+Since the surface brightness of resolvable objects is not apparently reduced by distance (e.g., as would be magnitude), it is a valuable observable: it can be directly determined at any distance, even without knowing the distance.
+As such, it can sometimes help estimate distance.
+Resolvable objects (i.e., for which surface brightness measurements are possible) include galaxies, solar system planets and moons, nebulae, and the cosmic microwave background.